gonzex/test_abidocs/doc/topics/index.md

 - [[topic:ElecDOS|ElecDOS]]: How to generate the electronic DOS and related topics
 - [[topic:ElecBandStructure|ElecBandStructure]]: How to generate the electronic band structure related topics
 ## F
-- [[topic:ForcesStresses|ForcesStresses]]: How to to tune the computation of forces and stresses
+- [[topic:ForcesStresses|ForcesStresses]]: How to tune the computation of forces and stresses
 - [[topic:FrequencyMeshMBPT|FrequencyMeshMBPT]]: How to define frequency meshes (on the imaginary and real axes) for MBPT calculations
 ## G
 - [[topic:GeoConstraints|GeoConstraints]]: How to constaint the geometry of the system in geometry optimization, molecular